MaxPleaner/Marktplatz/README.md

 ### Starting

+First go to `scripts/env_setup.sh.example` and fill in the required environment variables.
+Then remove the `.example` from the extension.
+This file is in `.gitignore`.

 There are two ways to start the app:
 - using babel.
 Use the executables in the `scripts/` folder to do this
-- using NodeJs. `npm start` accomplishes this
+- using NodeJs. `npm start` accomplishes this.

+Running `npm_start` will also source the `scripts/env_setup.sh` file, which configures the app.
+If the app is being started some other way, this file with have to be manually sourced before the app is run.

 ### The scripts in the `scripts/` folder: